Trees that grow too close to power lines can become a dangerous hazard, especially for children who might like to climb them

 For more information on tree maintenance near power lines, download our tree maintenance brochure and have a look at our Frequently Asked Questions.

-You can also download a list of vegetation contractors who are authorized by us to work close to power lines and can help you maintain your trees.
+You can also download a list of vegetation contractors who are authorised by us to work close to power lines and can help you maintain your trees.

 What can I do?